 ALLprivilege on the current host to use this option.

 #0for UID 0).
 When running commands as a UID, many shells require that the ‘

 #’ be escaped with a backslash (‘

 \’).
-Security policies may restrict uids to those listed in the password database.
-The sudoers policy allows uids that are not in the password database as long as the targetpw option is not set.
+Some security policies may restrict UIDs to those listed in the password database.
+The sudoers policy allows UIDs that are not in the password database as long as the targetpw option is not set.
 Other security policies may not support this.

-sudoto print its version string and the version string of the security policy plugin and any I/O plugins.
+sudoversion string as well as the version string of the security policy plugin and any I/O plugins.
 If the invoking user is already root the

 -Voption will display the arguments passed to configure when